Warm hearty Hong Kong style Borscht (oxtail soup) with oxtail and stew beef, onion, celery, carrot, tomatoes, potatoes, and cabbage.

 - 2 Tbsp white wine vinegar

-- 2 tsp kosher salt (Diamond Crystal; use half for table salt)
+- 2 tsp Diamond Crystal kosher salt

 Instructions

-To Cook Oxtail Soup
+To Cook the Soup

 - Add the oxtails.
 Once it boils, lower the heat and simmer for 20 minutes.
 With a fine-mesh sieve, skim off the scum and foam on the soup’s surface.
 This step can be tedious but it’s the key to a clean taste when you drink the soup.